waroir20/golang-learner/README.md

 `go run main.go`
 5. Go through each of the numbered module starting with 1 in order. __Remember to commit and push up often.__

+## Modules
-### Modules
+### 1. Data Structures
-1. Choose one and first implement the Non-generic version, then once all tests pass implement the generic version:
+   Choose one of the common data structures and first implement the Non-generic version, then once all tests pass implement the generic version:
    *__Note__: your solution should be a self-contained golang struct*
    - [Queue](1/queue/queue.go) and [Generic Queue](1/queue/generic-version/generic-queue.go)
    - [Stack](1/stack/stack.go) and [Generic Stack](1/stack/generic-version/generic-stack.go)

+   #### Learning Objectives:
+   - Interfaces
+   - Multiple return from function
+   - Generic typing of: function parameters and returns, structs, and interface
+   - Pass by Reference vs Pass by Value ??TODO???
-2. TODO
+### 2. Testing
+   Blah blah blah

+   #### Learning Objectives:
+  - Writing tests
+  - Pass by Reference vs Pass by Value